akshayghatiki311/Ghatcoin/README.md

 Change the port number

-Check the port numbers where nodes are running and update your your port in json file
+Check the port numbers where nodes are running and update your port in json file